Hot from the lab: our latest sunscreen test results.

 Slopping on sunscreen can help protect you from the harsh summer sun.
 The sun exposes you to two types of UV rays – UVA and UVB.
 UVA penetrates deeply into the skin and can cause wrinkles and age spots.
 UVB causes skin reddening and is the main cause of sunburn.
 Both rays can cause skin cancer.

-Five of the 10 sunscreens we tested met their SPF label claim and the requirements for broad-spectrum protection:
+Seven of the 12 sunscreens we tested met their SPF label claim and the requirements for broad-spectrum protection:

 Natural Instinct Invisible Natural Sunscreen SPF30 and Sukin Suncare Sheer Touch Facial Sunscreen Untinted SPF30 only provided moderate protection, not the high protection claimed.